Boss-Man-Dev/vrp_multiCharacter/README.md

 # Installation & Setup

-  1. Download the Repository
+### Download the Repository
-    Download or clone this repository to your local machine.
+  * Download or clone this repository to your local machine.

-  2. Integrate with Your Framework
+### Add the script to your server
-    Follow the setup instructions below to integrate the system with your existing framework.
-Customize the UI and other settings as needed.
+  * Locate the vrp_multiCharacter file in the repository, and move it to your server main directory or specific addons folder.

-  3. Add the vrp_multiCharacter File
+### Update server.cfg
-    Locate the vrp_multiCharacter file in the repository, and move it to your server files directory.
+  * add `ensure vrp_multiCharacter` to your server.cfg

 # Special Instructions

-  Compatibility with vRP 2
+### Compatibility with vRP 2
-  If you are not using the latest version of vRP 2, a small modification to the User.lua file may be necessary.
+  * If you are not using the latest version of vRP 2, a small modification to the User.lua file may be necessary.
 Replacement code is included in this repository.

-  Updating Core Files
+### Updating Core Files
-  To update core files, drag the file from the core_update folder and place it directly in the main directory of your vRP 2 framework.
+  * To update core files, drag the file from the core_update folder and place it directly in the main directory of your vRP 2 framework.

 # Requirements

-  Compatible with vRP2 framework currently.
+vRP2 framework.

 Note: This system is designed for performance and optimized for smooth gameplay transitions, making it an ideal choice for roleplay servers with multiple characters per player.

 # Other

-  Default command to open ui is '/character'
+  ### Default command is `/character`
-  -- change the command name on line 18 in the server.lua
+  * change the command name on line 18 in the server.lua

-# Configuration files
+# Configuration
-  cfg > multicharacter.lua
+### Change spawn locations, default groups, default ped customizations
-  -- Handles spawn locations, default groups, default ped customizations
+* cfg > multicharacter.lua

-  cfg > html > config.js
+### Change max character enties, post addresses, character info loading oreder, character creation form fields
-  -- handles max character enties, post addresses, character info loading oreder, character creation form fields
+* cfg > html > config.js

 # Screenshots